torsoe/Concrete5-Packages/README.md

 # Concrete5-Packages

 ## Custom ID for Layout-Areas and Blocks
 enable a inputfield for a custom id in your layout-area and block custom style toolbar.

 ## Button Block
 add Buttons to your page.

-you can define Button Styles in your page_theme.php with
+you can define Button Styles in your page_theme.php with:

 ```
 protected $buttonBlockPresets = array(
 		'styles' => array(